Gas Detector Voting

 Tutorial 6 - Figure 14 For HiHi alarm settings, the shaded area for 2ooN coverage is the overlapping regions of high alarm distances (left).
 For LoHi alarm settings, the shaded area is the regions covered by one high alarm and one low alarm (center).
 For LoLo alarm settings, the shaded area for 2ooN coverage is the overlapping regions of low alarm distances (right).

-In your project, switch between the three options for the Voting Logic based on the 12 meter low alarm and 7 meter high alarm defined earlier.
+In your project, switch between the three options for the Voting Logic based on the 12 meter low alarm and 7 meter high alarm defined above.
 A comparison of the coverages achieved for each voting logic is shown below.

 Tutorial 6 - Figure 15 - LoLo Voting Logic applied to the Default Risk grade for the project